P vs NP and its application to zero knowledge proofs

 In other words:

-“it is NOT the case that (West Australia is green AND South Australia is green) AND
+it is NOT the case that (West Australia is green AND South Australia is green)

 it is NOT the case that (West Australia is red AND South Australia is red)”

-The above formula will be satisfied if and only Western Australia and South Australia were not assigned the same color.
-Let’s call the formula above the different color constraint.
+The above formula will be satisfied if and only if Western Australia and South Australia were not assigned the same color.
+Let’s call the formula above the boundary constraint.

 We need to apply the color assignment constraint to each territory and the different color constraint to each pair of neighbors, then AND all the constraints together.